Mookie Betts Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9 to pace MLB.
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks second in the league.

-- The Marlins have a 4.27 team ERA that ranks 17th across all MLB pitching staffs.
+- The Marlins' 4.26 team ERA ranks 16th across all MLB pitching staffs.

-- The Marlins rank 14th in baseball in home runs surrendered (143 total, 1.2 per game).
+- Marlins pitchers combine to rank 16th in baseball in home runs surrendered (146 total, 1.2 per game).

-- The right-hander's last time out was on Saturday against the New York Yankees, when he tossed nine innings, surrendering one earned run while allowing five hits.
+- The righty last pitched on Sunday against the New York Yankees, when he tossed four innings, allowing four earned runs while giving up four hits.

+- In 13 games this season, the 20-year-old has amassed a 3.19 ERA and 10.6 strikeouts per nine innings, while giving up a batting average of .216 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.